 ADMINISTRATIVE & SUPPORT STAFF

-Associate Director
+Executive Director

 Wynter Yancey

 Wynter’s career in social work began at a 24-hour provider agency, where she worked for five years and held a variety of positions.
 She then served as a County case manager for four years, and an adult and child foster care licensor for two years before coming to Cornerstone Valley.
 Wynter has worked with the ID/DD population in a variety of settings, including their place of employment, community integration, and their personal homes.
 She has provided direct care and participated in individualized outings.
-Wynter joined Cornerstone Valley in 2019 as our Services Director, which morphed into her current role as Associate Director.
+Wynter joined Cornerstone Valley in 2019 as our Services Director, which morphed into her current role as Executive Director.

 “Only by giving are you able to receive more than you already have.”